JoshisonGitHub/TypescriptProject/Guide for Learners.md

 ### Front-End Functionality

-To use Typescript to create functional front-end components such as a sidebar or buttons is no different than Javascript, except the syntax is slightly different and more strict.
+Typescript can be used to create functional front-end components such as a sidebar and buttons in the same way as Javascript, although the Typescript syntax differs slightly.

 #### **Sidebar**

 To create a Sidebar using React, TailwindCSS and Typescript, follow [this video tutorial](https://youtu.be/pfaSUYaSgRo).
-Remember this tutorial was created in base Javascript and thus must be modified into Typescript.
+Remember this tutorial was created in base Javascript and so must be modified into Typescript.
 The main difference will be the syntax.

 ![Sidebar code](/images/sidebar.png)